 “Or are you just living that deep in crushville?”

-“Okay, so say you broke down and told him how you feel.
+“Okay, so say you break down and tell him how you feel.
 What do you think would happen?”

-“I think he would want to stop hanging out.
-I don’t think he’s ready for anything other than friendship.”
+“I think he might want to stop hanging out.
+I don’t think he’s looking for anything other than friendship.”

 “And how would that make you feel?”

 “Like abject shit.
 The last thing I want to do is alienate him.
-And he really seems like he needs a friend right now.”
+He really seems like he needs a friend right now.”

 “Because that gives you something to focus on.”

-“Yeah, so I’ve tried to focus on similar things when I’m around him, but every time I look at his face, I just -” I lower my hands to either side of my hips and mime my ovaries exploding.
+“Yeah, so I’ve tried to focus on similar things when I’m around him, but every time I look at his face, I just -” I lowered my hands to either side of my hips and mimed my ovaries exploding.

-Megan frowns.
+Megan frowned.
 “What is that supposed to be?”